actum/storm-react-diagrams-ssr/README.md

 # !!!
 NOTICE !!!

-This is a fork of deprecated version of [React Diagrams library](https://github.com/projectstorm/react-diagrams/tree/v5.3.2).
+This is a fork of deprecated version of [React Diagrams library v5.2.1](https://github.com/projectstorm/react-diagrams/releases/tag/v5.2.1).

 This fork is implementing safe checking of `window` existence so it does not break SSR.